RESEARCH PUBLICATIONS

 18. PATH INTEGRALS IN STOCHASTIC ENGINEERING DYNAMICS (BOOK)

-2024 - Springer Nature - In press
+2024 - Springer Nature

 It is hoped that this book will contribute towards establishing Wiener path integral as a powerful mathematical concept, and as an efficient computational technique in stochastic engineering dynamics.
 This novel alternative perspective on formulating and solving stochastic dynamics problems of engineering scope can enhance the research activities in the general areas of uncertainty quantification and stochastic mechanics.
 Further, it can potentially have a significant impact on the analysis and optimization of diverse modern systems and structures.